-You'll want to select one of the breeds that are good house dogs and look for a pup that will match your families needs and your environment.
+You'll want to select one of the breeds that are good house dogs and look for a pup that will match your family's needs and your environment.

-Think realistically about how much time and money you will be able to invest in your dog in terms of training, play time, feeding schedule, and general health upkeep.
+Think realistically about how much time and money you will be able to invest in your dog in terms of training, playtime, feeding schedule, and general health upkeep.

-Rest assured there is a dog out there for you.
+Rest assured, there is a dog out there for you.

-You'll need to take grooming requirements, activity level, size and common health ailments in mind when choosing a good house dog for your family.
+You'll need to take grooming requirements, activity level, size, and common health ailments in mind when choosing a good house dog for your family.